bondr007/HowTo-ActiveDirectory-LDAPS-Openssl/README.md

     -out ad_ldaps_cert.crt
 ```

-Now copy ad_ldaps_cert.crt over to the machine back to the AD Controller and accept the cert
+Copy ad_ldaps_cert.crt over to the machine back to the AD Controller and accept the cert
 ```powershell
 # accept the signed cert
 certreq -accept ad_ldaps_cert.crt